-‘Chicken Run’ Star Julia Sawalha Allegedly Told She ‘Sounds Too Old’ To Be In The Sequel, Role Being Recast
+‘Chicken Run’ Star Julia Sawalha Allegedly Told She Sounds ‘Too Old’ To Be In The Sequel, Role Being Recast

 — Julia Sawalha (@JuliaSawalha1) July 9, 2020

-Netflix recently announced that it partnered with Aardman Animations to create Chicken Run 2.

-Sawalha said she was told her role would be recast for the sequel via an email from her agent.
-At the time she starred in the first film, Sawalha was 30-years-old, she is now 51.
+Sawalha said she was told she would not be part of the sequel via an email from her agent.

-The actress said that producers wanted a “younger actress to reprise the role,” as they felt she “sounds too old” now.

 She added that typically, in situations such as this one, an actress would get an opportunity to do a “voice test” to “determine the suitability of their pitch and tone.”

 The Absolutely Fabulous star alleged she was not given that chance, so she conducted her own test at home and then shared it with a member of the production team.
-According to her, the team member agreed with her that her voice sounded the same as it did in the first movie.
+According to her, the team member agreed with her that her voice sounded similar to how it did in Chicken Run.

 “I went to great lengths to prove to the production that my voice is nigh on the same as it was in the original film.
 If they will be using some of the original cast members… let’s be frank, I feel I have been unfairly dismissed.”